SakoDroid/telego/README.md

     1. Update types
     2. General channel

 When an update is received, first it is compared against all the handlers.
 If a handler's regex matching is successful the handler will be executed.
-If not handler is successfull then channels are checked.
-(Hanlders don't have priority and every successful regex match is executed.)
+If not handler is successful then channels are checked.
+(Handlers don't have priority and every successful regex match is executed.)

 After none of the handlers are executed, the update is checked to see if it contains chat information and if it does, channels registered for that chat are checked.
 If a channel is registered for the field that the update contains it will be passed into the channel.
-If no channel is registered for the field then it will be passed into the general channel for the chat.( For example lets assume you haved called `RegisterChannel("123456","message")` method, in this case if an update for a chat that it's chat id is "123456" is received that contains `message` field, it will be passed into this channel. ) If this step fails (does not have chat information or no channel is registered for the chat) then the *update type channels* are checked and if the update contains a field that does have a channel registered for it the related field will be passed into the channel.(For example if the update contains message field and you have called `RegisterChannel("","message")` method, the update will be passed into the channel).
+If no channel is registered for the field then it will be passed into the general channel for the chat.( For example lets assume you have called `RegisterChannel("123456","message")` method, in this case if an update for a chat that it's chat id is "123456" is received that contains `message` field, it will be passed into this channel. ) If this step fails (does not have chat information or no channel is registered for the chat) then the *update type channels* are checked and if the update contains a field that does have a channel registered for it the related field will be passed into the channel.(For example if the update contains message field and you have called `RegisterChannel("","message")` method, the update will be passed into the channel).
 If this step fails too then the update will be passed into general update channel.

 To summarize :